ppy/osu/README.md

 - Detailed release changelogs are available on the [official osu! site](https://osu.ppy.sh/home/changelog/lazer).
 - You can learn more about our approach to [project management](https://github.com/ppy/osu/wiki/Project-management).
-- Read peppy's [blog post](https://blog.ppy.sh/a-definitive-lazer-faq/) exploring where the project is currently and the roadmap going forward.

 ## Running osu!